-(d) Financial instruments:
+(c) Financial instruments:

 Financial instruments are recorded at fair value on initial recognition.
-Cash and cash equivalents and investments are subsequently measured at fair value.
+Cash and investments are subsequently measured at fair value.
 All other financial instruments are subsequently recorded at cost or amortized cost.

 Transaction costs incurred on the acquisition of cash equivalents and investments are expensed as incurred.
 All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized on a straight-line basis.